provocon/coremedia-ubuntu-development/README.md

 ## Deployment of the System to Ubuntu

-To deploy CoreMedia CMS-9 to Ubuntu based systems you will need to apply the patches provided in this workspace to the chef scripts in your workspace.
+To deploy CoreMedia CMS-9 to Ubuntu based systems, you will need to apply the patches provided in this workspace to the chef scripts in your workspace.

+### Known Issues Elsewhere

+It might be, that you will need to use AJP not only for the Studio as indicated in the patches but also for the preview.
+This was not the case for the 1710 workspace but for a customized 1707 one.

 ## Feedback